tplgy/cppcodec/README.md

 }
 ```

-(The prior example included "baseXX_default_*.h" includes, these are not recommended anymore and may eventually get deprecated.)
+(The prior example included "baseXX_default_*.h" includes, these are not recommended anymore and may eventually be deprecated.)

 Currently supported codec variants are: